Growing on public land - including parks

 Feed Leeds has written an introductory leaflet with we hope will prepare you for filling in the CPA.

-See the Document Download page for both our advice leaflet, and the Agreement itself..
+See Agreements, Licences and Rules on the Resources page for both our advice leaflet, and the Agreement itself..

 Community Land Advisory Service